brettatoms/zodiac/README.md

 - `:request-context`: A map of values values to add to the `::z/context` map in the request map.
 - `:cookie-secret`: The secret used to encrypt the cookie
 - `:cookie-attrs`: Override the code settings.
 Defaults to `{:http-only true :same-site :lax}`.
-- `:jetty`: A map of options to pass to the embedded [ring-jetty9-adapter](https://github.com/sunng87/ring-jetty9-adapter)
+- `:jetty`: A map of options to pass to `run-jetty` function of the embedded [ring-jetty-adapter](https://ring-clojure.github.io/ring/ring.adapter.jetty.html)
 - `:port`: The port to listen for connections.
 If the port is also specified in the `:jetty` map then this value will be ignored.
 The default is `3000`.
 - `:error-handlers`: A map of types to error handler functions
 - `:anti-forgery-whitelist`: A sequence or strings or regular expressions to bypass anti-forgery/csrf checking for matching routes.